mcnutty26/cv-academic/index.md

 - *Extended Abstracts of the 2018 CHI Conference on Human Factors in Computing Systems*

 The Need for Sensemaking in Networked Privacy and Algorithmic Responsibility
-- M. Van Kleek‚ *W. Seymour*‚ M. Veale‚ R. Binns and N. Shadbolt
+- M. Van Kleek‚ *W. Seymour*‚ M. Veale‚ R. Binns, N. Shadbolt
 - *Sensemaking in a Senseless World (CHI '18 Workshop)*

 Social Acceptability and Respectful Smart Assistants